Last updated on May 22nd, 2023 at 09:33 am

-- Love, lust, loyalty, and happiness are other emotions that this flower symbolizes.
-Brides in the south of France attach pieces of rosemary to the veil during their ceremonies.
+Love, lust, loyalty, and happiness are other emotions that this flower symbolizes.

-- In England, the plant symbolizes Virgin Mary.
+In south France, brides attach rosemary pieces to the veil during their ceremonies.
+In England, the plant symbolizes Virgin Mary.

-Dark blue Rosemary
+Dark blue color

 Tuscan Blue is a charming flower that quickly starts growing in an upright hedge manner.
 This aromatic plant with needle-shaped leaves is an excellent choice for people who like plants.

 - Rosemary is rich in vitamin A, Thiamine, and Magnesium.